 The San Joaquin Valley Public Health Consortium is a uniquely regional approach to serving the public health needs of the San Joaquin Valley and the adjoining mountain counties.
-Members of the Consortium include the Central California County Public Health Directors, Deputy and Assistant Directors, and Health Officers from Fresno, Kern, Kings, Madera, Merced, San Joaquin, Stanislaus, and Tulare counties, and Associate members from regional academic institutions and other organizations.
+Members of the Consortium include the Central California County Public Health Directors, Deputy and Assistant Directors, and Health Officers from Calaveras, Fresno, Kings, Madera, Mariposa, Merced, San Benito, San Joaquin, Stanislaus, Tulare, Tuolumne counties.

-Mission: Provide leadership for a regional health agenda that addresses the social determinants of health in the San Joaquin Valley.
+Mission: Provide leadership for a regional health agenda that addresses the social determinants of health in the San Joaquin Valley and adjoining mountain counties.

 Vision: Achieve health equity for all residents in the San Joaquin Valley and adjoining mountain counties.

 Purpose: The Consortium engages in strategic planning, training, action oriented policy development and research to improve the quality and responsiveness of public health programs in the Central California region.
 The Consortium is a forum for County Public Health Directors, Deputy and Assistant Directors, Health Officers, and invited associate members to explore and exchange ideas and information and to develop strategies for addressing pressing public health issues faced by the counties and the region.